 In Fife, over 50% of waste put into blue landfill bins could be composted or recycled (Fife Council, 2018).

 At the heart of the campaign is a strong commitment to partnership.
 Working together across all organisations, schools and members of the St Andrews community.

-If you are interested in being a part of this amazing movement in town do get in touch via any of the following emails:
+If you are interested in being a part, do get in touch via any of the contacts below.